Welcome Bonuses

 What does this mean for you?
 If you’re blacklisted or have a dispute at one platform, there’s a non-zero chance your details are flagged across the network.
 Sweepstakes operators share fraud prevention databases, which is smart for security but becomes a problem if you’re falsely accused of bonus abuse.
 One bad support interaction at McLuck could theoretically impact your VIP status or redemption speed at Crown Coins.

-The flip side: if one of these platforms goes under, you don’t have a regulated insurance fund backing your balance like you would in New Jersey or Pennsylvania.
+The flip side: if one of these platforms goes under, you don’t have a regulated insurance fund backing your balance like you would with UKGC-licensed operators.
 The sweepstakes model is legal, but it’s not regulated like traditional online gambling.
 Your recourse is civil court, not a gaming commission.
+For context on how regulated operators handle player fund protection, the UK Gambling Commission mandates segregated player funds for all licensees.

 Let’s address the security elephant in the room.
 These platforms don’t hold gambling licenses from the UKGC, MGA, or any US state gaming commission.
 They operate under sweepstakes law, which means they’re subject to consumer protection regulations but not gambling-specific oversight.